 For more Q&As specifically on ROE coding and other payroll questions arising from COVID-19, see COVID-19 Canadian Payroll Association guidance.

 Provincial governments have also introduced various forms of financial relief.
-These vary by region and tend to include property tax and utility bill deferrals.
+These vary by region.

 For comprehensive information on each jurisdiction, see RCC’s Relief Measures by Region.